MaayanLab/FAIRshake/README.md

     * Possible solutions:

-        * Search by name
+        * Search by name in database
-            * Similar issue e.g. 'UniProt:Swiss-Prot' from DataMed repositories and 'UniProt KnowledgeBase' in Model Organisms Database
+            * Similar issue by name e.g. 'UniProt:Swiss-Prot' from DataMed repositories and 'UniProt KnowledgeBase' in Model Organisms Database, as different webpages may have different names for the same resource
-        * Use RegEx on URL search
+        * Use RegEx on URL search accounting for listed examples
+        * For repository only, if certain parts of the URL are identical, ex. host or host and path, the resources should be considered identical

     * Current solution:

         * Using search both by name and URL in `/api/chrome_extension/getAvg` depending on source webpage.
         In Chrome extension JavaScript files, the call to the API passes in a `select` argument that can be `name` or `URL`.
+This specifies whether to search by name or URL in database for the average scores to display in insignia.
 However in `/redirectedFromExt`, to check if this resource from insignia click is already in the database, it searches by name...
+This is inconsistent and a better solution should be implemented.

+    * Another issue: Some repositories listed on DataMed (and possibly future sites added to FAIRShake) are identified as distinct repositories even though they are hosted from the same site and can be considered one repository.

+        * Repositories in question are: 'NeuroVault Atlases',' NeuroVault Cols', 'NeuroVault NIDM' all from NeuroVault

 * Login issue from Chrome extension